mauragas/mauragas.github.io/dotnet/solid-principles.md

 Basic object oriented design often describes two relationships:

 - Relationship `is-a` (e.g. eagle is a bird)
-- Relationship `has-a` (e.g. car has a engine)
+- Relationship `has-a` (e.g. car has the engine)

 LSP states that the `is-a` relationship is insufficient and should be replaced by `is-substitutable-for`.

 ### Rectangle and square problem

 A rectangle has four sides and four right angles, but square have all four sides equal length.
 In geometry we say that square `is a` rectangle.
 Therefore we can create create class **Square** which inherits from **Rectangle**.
-We can ensure square that hight and width are equal when one value set, other is set to the same value too.
+We can ensure square that height and width are equal when one value set, other is set to the same value too.
 The problem occurs when we expect to work with rectangle but square instance is used instead:

 ```csharp
 Rectangle rectangle = new Square();